DeepGroundwater/DeepGroundwater.github.io/docs/blog/posts/modeltaskdesign.md

 We can visualize this problem as a 3D coordinate system.
 On the X-axis, we have how well-defined our task is.
 On the Y-axis, we have how achievable it is.
 We might have a Z-axis: Alignment.
 If the circles of our intention don't overlap, we end up successfully completing a task that fails to solve the actual problem.
 Let's break every modeling project into three distinct items:

   - Goal: What do you actually want?
-(The "Why")
   - Task: What did you ask the model to do?
-(The "How")
   - Design: What was the model designed to do?
-(The "What")

 When these three are in direct overlap, you have a useful tool.
 When they drift apart, you have a "Success-Failure": a model that does exactly what you told it to, while not bringing you any closer to your end goal.